Soccer-Cathcart signs new deal with Watford to stay until 2021

-June 29 Swansea City captain Leon Britton has signed a new one-year deal at the Premier League club, the Welsh team have said.

-June 28 Watford defender Craig Cathcart has signed a new four-year contract that will keep him at the club till June 2021, the Premier League club said on Wednesday.
+June 28 (Reuters) - Watford defender Craig Cathcart has signed a new four-year contract that will keep him at the club till June 2021, the Premier League club said on Wednesday.

 The 28-year-old has made 84 appearance for the club since joining from Blackpool in 2014.